Class 9: Character Devices¶

 In this case, you must manually fill the

-field with a pointer to our structure (do not mix this call withcdev_init
+opsfield with a pointer to our structure (do not mix this call withcdev_init).Register our

 At this point, our device becomes available to user space when someone opens the appropriate special file.